department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/research/user-research/urgent-care/discussion-guide.md

 **(share link)** I'm going to share a link with you.
 Once it loads, will you share your screen with me?

 ## Usability Test
-I'm going to ask you a few questions about the site.
+I'm going to ask you a few questions about this site.
 While we look at the website, I’m going to ask you to think out loud, working a little more slowly than you might work normally while looking at the web.
 Talk me through what you are doing.
+This is only a prototype, so not all links will be clickable.

+### Scenario
+Let's imagine you are coming to the site because you have a medical sitation that requires you to visit an Urgent Care location.

-### Task 1
+### Task 1 - Find Urgent Care

-(Note path in detail.
+From this page, tell me what you would do first in order to find (Note path in detail.
 Make sure they voice why they might have selected something before allowing them to continue.)

-### Task 2 -
+### Task 2 - Review PDF Alert

 (Note path in detail.
 Make sure they voice why they might have selected something before allowing them to continue.)

-### Task 3 -
+### Task 3 - Select Location

 ## Post-test Questions
 I have just a few more questions to ask you before we finish up today.